masrad/ALFRED/README.md

 OPENAI_API_KEY=your_openai_api_key
 ```

-4. Set up an AWS account and configure the AWS CLI with your credentials.
-This is necessary for using Amazon Polly for speech synthesis.

 5. If you'd like, you can update the hotkey (currently CTRL+Shift+1) to whatever you'd like in the main.py file

 ## Usage